loco-3d/whole_body_state_msgs/README.md

   5. Wrench of the contact,
   6. Surface normal and friction coefficient.

-With these basic states, the package describes whole-body states and trajectories.
+With these basic states, the package also describes a whole-body trajectory.
 Additionally, it defines a whole-body control message which contains desired and actual states.

 ## :penguin: Building